-After being severely injured in an accident that was not your fault, the next steps you take in filing a personal injury claim will determine whether you obtain fair coverage to cover your losses and medical bills, or if you will end up in financial ruin while you recover.
+When you are injured in an accident, you need a Palm Beach lawyer for the injured to help you with your claim.
+After being severely injured in an accident that was not your fault, the next steps you take in filing a workers’ compensation claim will determine whether you obtain fair coverage to cover your losses and medical bills or if you will end up in financial ruin while you recover.
 Insurance companies are out to make a profit, so the goal of their adjusters is to minimize your injuries and reduce your claim as much as possible.
 Working with a lawyer for the injured in Palm Beach, Florida can make all the difference in how successful your claim is.

 Being Offered a Settlement

 After starting your claim, you will often get a call from the insurance company adjuster so they can record a statement about the accident, including details of damages and injuries.
-The more complex the accident was, the more likely the adjuster is to offer you a settlement amount quickly.
-They might say their offer is the best they can do for you, which is likely not true at all.
-Especially regarding injuries which are permanent and require lifelong treatment, the adjusters will work hard to have you settle without thinking about it.
-It helps to know at least a minimum amount you need to cover your losses so you do not inadvertently accept an amount that will not cover your bills.
+The more complex the accident, the more likely the adjuster is to offer you a settlement.
+They might say their offer is the best they can do for you, which is likely not true at all, especially regarding injuries which are permanent and require lifelong treatment.
+The adjusters will work hard to have you settle quickly.

 Hiring a Palm Beach Attorney for the Injured

-Before accepting a settlement, it is often better to consult an attorney for the injured to find out if the offer is fair, or if the insurance company is trying to save money.
+Before accepting a settlement, consult an attorney for the injured to find out if the offer is fair or if the insurance company is trying to save money.
 Lawyers for the injured in Palm Beach are well-versed in working with adjusters and understand how to negotiate even with the most well-trained negotiators.
 Having an attorney represent you will also make the adjusters take your claim more seriously.